 This online session tells the story of one of Freud’s most famous cases.

-Format: Zoom meeting or webinar
+Format: Zoom meeting OR in-person session

 Duration: 90 minutes